 Opioids like Oxycontin and heroin affect the digestive system.
 Individuals addicted to these substances will often deal with constipation, nausea, diarrhea and vomiting.
-Because of this, individuals with opioid addictions typically have an electrolyte imbalance.
-Focusing on a high-fiber diet will help decrease the chances of gastrointestinal problems.
+Because of this, individuals with opioid addictions typically have electrolyte imbalances.
+Focusing on a high-fiber diet will help decrease the chances of gastrointestinal problems, helping regulate electrolyte imbalances.
 Some foods that are rich in fiber include:

 - Vegetables like broccoli, spinach and lima beans

 - Whole grains like barley, bulgur wheat and rye.